TU Delft OPEN Policies

 The publisher, TU Delft OPEN, encourages research data to be made accessible under open licences that permit reuse freely.
 The publisher, TU Delft OPEN, does not enforce particular licenses for research data, where research data are deposited in third party repositories.
 The publisher of the journal does not claim copyright in research data.

 Questions related to this policy should be sent to firstname.lastname@example.org

-The publisher, TU Delft OPEN, requires authors to include in any articles that report results derived from research data to include a Data Availability Statement (DAS).
+The publisher, TU Delft OPEN, requires authors to include in any articles that report results derived from research data to include a Data Access Statement (DAS).
 The provision of a Data availability statement that is compatible with the journal’s research data policy will be verified as a condition of publication.
-Data availability statements must include information on where data supporting the results reported in the article can be found including, where applicable, hyperlinks to publicly archived datasets analysed or generated during the study.
-Where research data are not publicly available, a persistent link to a metadata record or landing page for the data should be provided.
+DAS must include information on where data supporting the results reported in the article can be found including, where applicable, hyperlinks to publicly archived datasets analysed or generated during the study.
+Where research data are not publicly accessible, a persistent link to a metadata record or landing page for the data should be provided.
 Any conditions for accessing the data must be stated in the manuscript.

 - The datasets generated during and/or analysed during the current study are available in the [NAME] repository, [PERSISTENT WEB LINK TO DATASETS]·